 The Dante Fascell Visitor Center also has some educational displays and a film about the National Park.
 You can book tours from the small shop next door, which also sells some of the essentials for a day on the water, as well as souvenirs.

 *Note: one way to get to the visitor center hub is to drive through miles of coconut farm.
 Keep your eyes peeled for a roadside stand where a local farmer will machete a coconut open for you to drink right out of!
 While you’re there you can also pick up some nice juicy mangoes and other tropical fruits.

 After Biscayne, our plan was to make our way down to Key West.
 I know, what about Miami?
 While I can appreciate the culture of a city like Miami, we decided to pass through on this particular trip.
-If you decide to spend some time in the city, check out BYT’s guide here.
-Another neat attraction we only just drove past on our way out of Biscayne was the Homestead-Miami Speedway, so if you’re a racecar enthusiast, I’m sure that’s another great stop to check out.
+If you decide to spend some time in the city, check out our guide and travel costs here.
+Another neat attraction we only just drove past on our way out of Biscayne was the Homestead-Miami Speedway, so if you’re a race car enthusiast, I’m sure that’s another great stop to check out.